henrahmagix/henrahmagix.github.io/_posts/2020-04-13-lol-web-components.md

 2. Inline scripts block the document parsing
 3. Inability for script modules to access declarative content

+(A wonderfully worded question, and some very interesting answers, provide [more information about the current situation of HTML Imports][question: On what specific grounds were HTML Imports rejected, deprecated and removed?])

 So what can we do?
 It would be so nice (super nice) to have everything about a component all in the same file: HTML, CSS (`<style>` and `<link rel=stylesheet>`), and JavaScript.

 <small>cough [Vue][]</small> – hm?
 What's that? <small>cough [Svelte][] cough</small> – huh?
 Oooooohhhhhhhhh, _Frameworks._